grantsrb/cogmtc/README.md

         the "experience" length for a single rollout.
 This is the number of steps to take in the environment for a single row in the batch during data collection.
+    "max_ctx_len": null or int
+        if you would like to increase the context length for trainings using the transformer class without increasing the back- propagation context-window, you can set this value higher than `seq_len`.
+This will make the context window larger without backpropping through the increased number of tokens.

     "reset_trn_env": bool
         if true, the training environments are reset at the beginning of each collection.
 This ensures that the model never has to